p2/OAuth2/README.md

 To use OAuth2 in your own code, start with `import OAuth2` (use `p2_OAuth2` if you installed _p2.OAuth2_ via CocoaPods) in your source files.

+In OAuth2 there are [**different kinds of _flows_**](https://tools.ietf.org/html/rfc6749#page-2).
+This library supports all of them, make sure you're using the correct one for your use-case and authorization server.
-A typical code grant flow is used for demo purposes below.
+A typical **code grant flow** is used for demo purposes below.
 The steps for other flows are mostly the same short of instantiating a different subclass and using different client settings.

 Still not working?
 See [site-specific peculiarities](#site-specific-peculiarities).